 continued from previous

 Five minutes later, and the blue Northern Lights had entered John’s living room.
-Undulating slowly, sometimes speeding up, they hovered above in the ceiling before heading for the door.
+Undulating slowly, sometimes speeding up, they hovered above him on the ceiling for a bit, before heading for the door.
 The entire door lit up in blue, as if the light had infused into it.

 And then they stopped.
 They had arrived.
 The light infused into a large steel door, as John looked up.